By Mayo Clinic Staff

 Semen analysis results

 There are many factors involved in reproduction, and the number of sperm in your semen is only one.
 Some men with low sperm counts successfully father children.
 Likewise, some men with normal sperm counts are unable to father children.
-Even if you have enough sperm, you're much more likely to get your partner pregnant if at least half of your sperm have a normal shape (morphology) and show normal forward movement (motility).
+Even if you have enough sperm, other factors are important to achieve a pregnancy, including normal sperm movement (motility).

-Depending on initial findings, your doctor may recommend additional tests to look for the cause of your low sperm count and other possible causes of male infertility.
+Depending on initial findings, your doctor might recommend additional tests to look for the cause of your low sperm count and other possible causes of male infertility.
 These can include:

 - Scrotal ultrasound.
 This test uses high-frequency sound waves to look at the testicles and supporting structures.